juanprietob/US-famli/README.md

 3.2 Install x11 and gl libraries: apt-get update; apt-get install libx11-6 libgl1 libopengl0

+3.3 If installing vtk egl the path to python packages is at /usr/local/lib/python3.6/dist-packages

 4. Commit the container and use this one, remember to start it as normal user (use flag -u $(id -u):$(id -g)).

 5. Installing with conda